 Overly complex designs do not translate well to some mediums like apparel embroidery and sign printing which are great mediums for increasing brand awareness.

 If your logo falls short in any of the categories above, it may be time to revisit your branding strategy.

-An entrepreneur’s ability to be flexible when growing a small business will be greatly reduced the first time a partnership or advertising campaign has to be put on hold to redesign the logo to fit.
+An entrepreneur’s ability to be flexible when growing a small business will greatly reduce the first time a partnership or advertising campaign has to be put on hold to redesign the logo to fit.

-You don’t have to start from scratch!
-Existing brands may be able to utilize their current logo to create alternate versions or a designer may just need to simplify the existing logos.
+You don’t have to start from scratch when rebranding!
+Existing brands may utilize their current logo to create alternate versions, or a designer may need to simplify the existing logos.

 In a situation where a designer may need to start fresh, the existing branding is a great starting point to create a new brand identity that is still true to the brand.

-If you are just starting your business, you’re in luck!
-Just make sure that you get all the necessary variations designed from the beginning and take a look at our 10 Logo Design Tips for more insight on what makes a logo great.
+If you are starting your business, you’re in luck!
+Just make sure that you get all the necessary variations designed from the beginning, and take a look at 10 Logo Design Tips for more insight on what makes a logo great.